VincentWu1998/VincentWu1998.github.io/mint_case_study.md

 At some point in their life, everyone experienced having a flow of income for their first time.
 For many, it can be overwhelming.
 But as time goes on, we all realize that a little effort done periodically can go a long way.
 Setting money aside to gradually accumulate for certain purchases would ensure a more active/flexible way of saving money.
 It can be extremely effective, fun, and simple.
-It’s easy to become demotivated from constantly checking bank applications or money management apps like Mint.
+It is easy to become demotivated from constantly checking bank applications or money management apps like Mint.
 Such applications are very general and stationary in financial planning, and do little besides just listing numbers.
 With a